Codes and standards in ventilation

 Building codes are important for reducing energy use and preserving indoor air quality.
 In general, the primary ways of conserving energy and preserving air quality in buildings involves:

-Efficiency: improving the energy efficiency of equipment and appliances, and optimize the use,
+Efficiency — improving the energy efficiency of equipment and appliances and optimising their use.

-Energy: and improving the thermal performance of the building envelope and reducing air change rates to minimize the energy used to condition the indoor air,
+Energy — improving the thermal performance of the building envelope and reducing air change rates to minimize the energy used to condition the indoor air.

-People: and thus providing adequate indoor air quality - supply sufficient outdoor air to dilute indoor-generated contaminants.
+People — and thus providing adequate indoor air quality and supplying sufficient outdoor air to dilute indoor-generated contaminants.

 Standards development and future issues

-Despite the slow process of the codes and standards development, building codes have prompted and expanded focus on several issues, for example, the enlarged focus on sustainble and healthy buildings leading to the development of new standards with focus on achieving more than minimimum requirements.
+Despite the slow process of the codes and standards development, building codes have prompted and expanded focus on several issues, for example, the enlarged focus on sustainable and healthy buildings leading to the development of new standards focused on achieving more than minimum requirements.

-As the building industry moves from the achievement of design criteria to the measurement and verification of actual performance, codes and standards are being focused on commissioning and operations and maintenance and activities and occupancy.
+As the building industry moves from achieving design criteria to measuring and verifying actual performance, codes and standards focus on commissioning, operations, maintenance, activities and occupancy.

-Outcome-based codes have been identified as a potential new methodology for achieving specific levels of performance.
+Outcome-based codes have been identified as a potential new methodology for achieving specific performance levels.
 Outcome-based codes establish a target level and provide for regular measurement and reporting to assure that the completed building performs at the established level, especially addressing post-occupancy compliance.

 Future challenges